Menu

 Why do we study History?

 Understanding the past and how it links to the present helps our understanding of our long human story.
 All societies are living histories – the product of all that has been inherited from the past, shaping our present and contributing to our future.
 We live in societies with languages, cultures, traditions and religions that have evolved over millennia.
-We use technologies that have developed from the earliest flint tools to computerised virtual assistant technology – each stage contributing a chapter to the narrative of our human experience.
+We use technologies that have developed from the earliest flint tools to computerised artificial intelligence technology – each stage contributing a chapter to the narrative of our human experience.
 We aim to enable pupils to understand that there are multiple interpretations of the past – the past is not simply ‘dead and gone’ but is continually being re-interpreted.

 The National curriculum states the purpose of historical study as: